President: Alison Holcombe

 We look forward to having you volunteer!
 If you are scheduled to volunteer on any given day and are unable to be at school, please call the office as soon as possible.

 Parent volunteers who are working on non-instructional tasks (clerical/cut and paste activities, etc.) are to work in the center areas of each team.
 Only parents who are working with small groups or individual students supporting instruction are to be in the classroom.

 Child abuse and child neglect are against the law.
 Educators, health care workers, police officers, etc. are required by law to report suspected abuse or neglect.
 In addition, school volunteers, community members, and others are expected to report if there is a reason to believe that abuse or neglect possibly occurred.
 Reports should be made without attempts to do further investigation, interrogation or other verification of the allegation.

 Should you have reason to believe that a child is being abused or neglected, contact the Howard County Department of Social Services (DSS) 410-872-4203 or the Police Child Abuse Unit 410-313-2635, or the Maryland State Police 410-386-3000.
 Speak to the teacher, an administrator, or the child abuse liaison during school hours if you have questions.

 If the abuse or suspected abuse of a student involves a staff member, please notify DSS and then a school administrator.

-If you are the room parent you may be responsible for organizing parties and handling class collections.
+If you are the room parent you may be responsible for handling class collections.
 Your homeroom teacher will let you know his/her needs.
 Each teacher will need to clarify his/her expectation of his/her room parent.

 There may be times when you want to send home a letter to parents related to an activity the teacher has asked you to plan.
 All letters must be approved by an administrator.
 Sometimes there may be a policy or procedure that you are not aware of and the administrator can help by giving you information that will help to align the letter's content with school or school system requirements.